CHESTER, DELAWARE, BUCKS AND MONTGOMERY COUNTIES

 If evidence of misappropriation and use of Confidential Information coupled with solicitation of your former employer's customers surfaces at that Hearing, such an Order will usually follow.

-So, my advice is, stay away from those former customers!
+So, our advice is, stay away from those former customers!

 Suppose a Customer of My Old Company Contacts Me and Wants to Do Business With My New Company?
 Is That a Violation of My Non-Solicitation Agreement?